P.O. Box 11537

 - Installing copper roofs and ledges

 Community Building and Restoration has worked on almost a thousand houses in the area, including a number of homes of historic import and significance.
-Our many returning customers think of as the “thoughtful craftsmen” who they are pleased to have in and around their homes.
+We have worked on some houses as they have changed owners up to five times, and with many customers as the upscale or downsize.
+We are most proud of our long-running relationship with our customers and their neighbors, who think of us as the “thoughtful craftsmen” (and women) who they are pleased to have in and around their homes.

 Is your home in need of a restoration makeover?